Our History with Scouting

 Each scout MUST have a PADI medical form signed by parent or physician (see form for details – No Scout will be allowed to participate without the properly completed PADI medical form.
 Click here to access medical forms.

-When is it offered: Each week during the month of June/July, Sunken Treasure Scuba Center offers scouts the chance to earn their Scuba BSA Activity Badge at Camp K on Thursday nights nights.
+When is it offered: Each week during the months of June/July, Sunken Treasure Scuba Center offers scouts the chance to earn their Scuba BSA Activity Badge while at Camp K on Thursday nights nights.

 If the program Scuba BSA doesn't fit your schedule during camp week we can offer this program to your troop anytime of the year.
 If your troop is going to Seabase or they would just like to earn their Scuba Merit Badge we offer many options for your troop.
 Just contact us at 570-398-1458.
 We have traveled up to 1 1/2 hours from our store to offer this program.